Park Rules, Etiquette and Safety

 Please clean up after your dog/s in both the indoor and outdoor areas of the park:

-If your dog/s wee at the indoor area please ensure your promptly mark the area and proceed to use the products supplied at the cleaning stations.
-Please dispose of all poop in the designated bin and make sure you leave no trace.
+If your dog/s wee in the indoor area please ensure you promptly mark the area and proceed to use the products supplied at the cleaning stations.
+Please dispose of all poop in the designated bin and make sure you leave no trace, there are mops on hand and the staff are happy to assist.
+We pride ourselves in keeping the park clean and maintaining high standards.
 If you’re outside you will need to pick up your dog’s poop (even in the “toileting area”), please ensure you do this; you don’t want to step in another dog’s poop any more than someone else wants to step in your dog’s poop.

-Please do not bring your dog if he/she is sick or have had surgery recently
+Please do not bring your dog if he/she is sick or has had surgery recently